 Airports and ports are large areas with many access points, a necessity to facilitate the efficiency needed to handle the large volumes of traffic they generate.
 This accessibility is also their Achilles heel in the eyes of would-be terrorists, smugglers, and thieves.

 Herein lays the conundrum.
 People want to travel without fear of falling victim to attack, but security cannot be so invasive that it makes travel unpleasant.
 Vanderbilt’s solutions respond to the agility, adaptability, and dependability that this sector requires and facilitate free movement while allowing for effective safeguarding measures.
+Vanderbilt’s ACTpro is a PC-based access control system that eliminates the need for traditional keys, instead utilising cards and tokens to gain access

 Access control scenarios for ACTpro